 Interdepartmental Undergraduate Minor

-Students with an Entrepreneurial Studies minor are not permitted to major in Entrepreneurship.
+Students with an Entrepreneurship minor are not permitted to major in Entrepreneurship.

-A student seeking a minor in entrepreneurial studies must successfully complete a minimum of 15 credits in courses approved for use in the entrepreneurial studies program, including the following:
+A student seeking a minor in entrepreneurship must successfully complete a minimum of 15 credits in courses approved for use in the entrepreneurship program, including the following:

 |Required Courses (6 credits):|